retaildevcrews/helium/README.md

 Deploy [web validate](https://github.com/retaildevcrews/webvalidate) to drive consistent traffic to the App Service for monitoring and alerting.

-> For production deployments, you likely want to set --summary-minutes to 30 or 60

 ```bash

 # Add Log Analytics extension